deeplearning4j/deeplearning4j-docs/docs/_100-beta2/deeplearning4j-nn-iterators.md

 ### EarlyTerminationDataSetIterator
 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-data/deeplearning4j-utility-iterators/src/main/java/org/deeplearning4j/datasets/iterator//EarlyTerminationDataSetIterator.java) </span>

-Builds an iterator that terminates once the number of minibatches returned with .next() is equal to a specified number Note that a call to .next(num) is counted as a call to return a minibatch regardless of the value of num This essentially restricts the data to this specified number of minibatches.
+Builds an iterator that terminates once the number of minibatches returned with .next() is equal to a specified number.
+Note that a call to .next(num) is counted as a call to return a minibatch regardless of the value of num This essentially restricts the data to this specified number of minibatches.